-The overuse of drugs has become a global problem that damages the health, social and economic welfare of societies.
+The overuse of drugs has become a global problem that damages the health, social, and economic welfare of societies.
 It has become a concern and major health issues in the world today.
-Over 2.1 million of people died due to a prescription of opiates and over 12,990 deaths attributable to Heroin intake.
+Over 2.1 million people died due to a prescription of opiates, and over 12,990 deaths attributable to Heroin intake.

 What is an Opiate?